sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on Workflow for Increasing Scientific Software Quality, April 7
+### IDEAS-ECP Webinar on Workflow for Increasing Scientific Software Quality on Wednesday

 The next webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "A Workflow for Increasing the Quality of Scientific Software", and will take place next Wednesday, April 7, 2021, at 10:00 am Pacific time.
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "A Workflow for Increasing the Quality of Scientific Software", and will take place this Wednesday, April 7, 2021, at 10:00 am Pacific time.

 This webinar, presented by Tomislav Maric (TU Darmstadt), will present a